-Sidenote from Coach Jen: Who knew that this would be one of my top blog posts with JenRulon.com?
+Sidenote from Coach Jen: Who knew that this would be one of my top blog posts with JenRulon.com.
 It’s crazy because I HATED running growing up, but then I got good at it!
 And that is why I am floored that this is one of my top blog posts!
-And I have an Endurance Running Program to guide runners to a 10k, 13.1 miles, and a Marathon!
+AND I have an Endurance Running Program to guide runners to a 10k, 13.1 miles, and a Marathon!
 So head to my store today and grab it!
+AND, for Global Running Day, use the code GRD22 until THIS Sunday, June 6th!

 Long-distance running is physically demanding but very rewarding.
 However, it can also take some getting used to if you’re starting.
-This article will provide 10 top tips to ease you into long-distance running when ‘you’re a beginner.
+This article will provide you with 10 top tips that will ease you into long-distance running when ‘you’re a beginner.

 1 – Invest In Some High-Quality Running Gear